 Carlsbad Village sits along a 7-mile stretch of the Pacific Ocean coastline and is known for its gorgeous beaches.
-Carlsbad is located 30 miles north of downtown San Diego, California.
-Carlsbad is most notably known as the home of Legoland.
+Carlsbad is located 30 miles north of downtown San Diego, California and is most notably known as the home of Legoland.
 While the theme park is the most famous Carlsbad tourist attraction, this quaint seaside town — The Village by the Sea — as it’s called by residents — also offers a wide array of fun activities and places to explore.
 Below you’ll find our list of the best things to do in Carlsbad as well as a travel guide including our favorite hotels and restaurants in this seaside town.